sensu/sensu-docs/content/sensu-go/5.5/guides/systemd-logs.md

 systemctl restart rsyslog
 {{< /highlight>}}

-Setup log rotation for newly created log files.
-This example will rotate all log files in `/var/log/sensu/` weekly, unless the size of 100M is reached first.
-The last five rotated logs will be kept and they will be compressed, with the exception of the most recent one.
+Set up log rotation for newly created log files.
+This example rotates all log files in `/var/log/sensu/` weekly, unless the size of 100M is reached first.
+The last five rotated logs are kept and compressed, with the exception of the most recent one.

 {{< highlight shell>}}
 # Inside /etc/logrotate.d/sensu.conf